eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 [Logbook entry: TFB driven SX on EAST4](https://logbook.cern.ch/elogbook-server/GET/showEventInLogbook/3605176) with protons

-We can set-up the extraction as we did for protons where we touch the resonance and then back off in tune, using the TFB to push the particles into resonance.
+We can set-up the extraction as we did for protons where we touch the resonance  (with GRPOS) and then back off in tune, using the TFB to push the particles into resonance.
 The machine is static (nothing ramping).
 We might need to steer through the extraction channel.

 Thomas can then get acquainted with the different modes of operation of the TFB excitation and look into scripting it whilst grabbing the spill intensity and beam loss.
 This will be an important step to benchmark time dependent effects in simulation.
 At the same time we can see how well we can control the extracted flux for CHIMERA.